corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 {{< warning >}}
 IDEs will indicate erroneously that properties can be given something other than public visibility.
-Ignore this, as whilst it will work, as discussed above there are many reasons why this isn’t a good idea.
+Ignore this, as discussed above there are many reasons why this isn’t a good idea.

 {{< /warning >}}